 Other Important Information

 In 2 of 3 studies, fewer blacks/African Americans who received BENLYSTA responded to treatment compared to blacks/African Americans who did not receive BENLYSTA.
-Therefore, caution should be used when considering BENLYSTA treatment in blacks/African Americans.
+Therefore, caution should be used when considering treatment with BENLYSTA in blacks/African Americans.
 It is important to discuss with your healthcare professional whether BENLYSTA is right for you.
-A clinical trial is planned to study BENLYSTA specifically in blacks/African Americans with lupus.
+A clinical trial is ongoing to study BENLYSTA specifically in blacks/African Americans with lupus.

 For more information, call the BENLYSTA® Gateway at 1-877-4-BENLYSTA (1-877-423-6597) Monday through Friday, 8 AM to 8 PM Eastern Time.